g-l-i-t-c-h-o-r-s-e/gLiTcHcAm/README.md

 Audacity - `sudo apt-get install audacity`

 Tap-Plugins - `sudo apt-get install tap-plugins`

+A webcam - `Walmart`

 You may need to move some ladspa plugins from `/usr/lib/ladspa` to `/usr/local/lib/ladspa` or vice versa.
 Then in a terminal enter `echo "ladspa-register" | ecasound -c` to make sure ecasound picks up your plugins.

+If you don't have a webcam well its pretty ez to edit the source for an input file :>

+# Tips & Tricks

+Due to some weird bash bug FFmeg likes to hang sometimes.
+Have `killall -s SIGKILL ffmpeg` ready lol.

+Some colorspaces require specific sample rates and audio formats like 16bit or 32bit to not be slow asf (e.g `ffmpeg -i blah -f u16le`)